lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website-story.md

 might be some unpleasant surprises.
 And there were, since we had to prioritize other things than performance and SEO to meet deadlines.

-The performance part was a little bit problematic because of Nuxt.
+The performance part was a bit problematic because of Nuxt.
 At version 2 it was a great framework for applications, but the frontend had too much Javascript even in full static generation mode.

-Search functionality was another half baked feature that we have shipped.
-The decision was to have at least some search and don't spend much time with it rather than involving 3rd party service or a sofisticated backend.
+Search functionality was another half-baked feature that we have shipped.
+The decision was to have at least some search and don't spend much time with it rather than involving 3rd party service or a sophisticated backend.
 This decision was made based on an idea that visitors come from Google anyway.
-So the internal search was based on in build in Nuxt/content package, which is a client side search.
+So the internal search was based on build in Nuxt/content package, which has a client side search.
 Yeah, it means downloading an index in json, which has several megabytes.
-Not pretty, but it is cheap.
+A poor man's solution that worked OK in some situations.

 The SEO is a lot of little things that are easier to manage if someone plan to do them up front.
-Correct HTTP status codes in all special cases, canonical urls, hand crafted meta data, etc. etc. We had to go back and improve all of these in later stages of the project when we got enough agreement and necessary information.
+Correct HTTP status codes in all special cases, canonical urls, handcrafted metadata, etc. etc. We had to go back and improve all of these in later stages of the project when we got enough agreement and necessary information.

 Styling went mostly well, but there was one area, that we have underestimated.
-We have produced unnecessarily big css bundles because we were not careful enough with generating helper classes.
+We have produced unnecessarily big CSS bundles because we were not careful enough with generating helper classes.
 When we noticed the problem it was too late to purge all the redundant styles easily.
-It was about the time when the tooling for Tailwind started to be great, its a pity...
-We might have been ok, if we had hand crafted all the CSS.
-Even with a huge help from VueJS with scoped styles, it is hard to keep it on the right track when several new developers start commiting at the same time.
+It was about the time when the tooling for Tailwind started to be great, it's a pity...
+We might have been ok, if we had handcrafted all the CSS.
+Even with a huge help from VueJS with scoped styles, it is hard to keep it on the right track when several new developers start committing at the same time.

 ### Updating a static site

-- pipelines
+A big misconception we had was about frequency of updates.
+What first looked like a mostly static site turned out not to be so.

-- amount of updates per day
+Static site generation meant (at least for Nuxt at that time) a full rebuild of the whole site for every code or data change.
+It might not be a concern running a 5-minute build couple times a day.
+But as the pipeline grows the build and deploy no longer takes 5 minutes but may take 15.
+And a couple of websites times a couple of code, data and CMS changes results in too much work the pipelines has to do in one day.
+And resulted in unexpected slowdowns in delivery.

-- slow builds
+Nuxt can be switched to SSR mode with minimal code changes.
+Unfortunately because of our infrastructure and for historical reasons we were not able to use it during the time we had.

-- redeployment
+Frequent redeployments have another issue.
+The CDN, caching and Javascript in the browser has to be setup in such a way so that new deployments are transparent for the user of the website and does not cause missing assets or other errors.
+At the same time it should reasonably cache everything it can to speed up page load time.
+The Nuxt SSG site is served as HTML for the initial page load but is immediately enhanced with Javascript and becomes a single page application.
+At the time we had issues making this SPA to be refreshed if a deployment happened while a user was browsing the website.
+We had to write some rather hacky code to improve the situation (involving a forced full page reload).

 ## What was a success

-The site was down maybe once because of some DNS issues, but never because of infrastructure or code bug.
+As far as I know the site was down maybe once because of some DNS issues, but never because of infrastructure or code bug.
 Nothing can beat a web statically hosted from a CDN.

 We have managed to implement very nice design system.
 That is mostly designer's credit because she shared with us a set of principles and design tokens that we